-As a charity we are on the cusp of a new chapter in our story as we transform our existing community centre and launch the Roundhouse.
+At Signpost International we are on the cusp of an exciting new chapter in our story as we prepare to launch the Roundhouse.

 The Roundhouse is a place where community can come together, tell stories, learn more of the world we live in, eat good food, and support each other as we journey through life.
 It is a place where we build on what connects us together and not focus on what divides.
 Where we learn how to be better stewards of what resources we have.
 It is a place where we can come and blether or just be.
 All are welcomed.